 Homeowners who fail to pay their property taxes are at risk of losing their homes to a tax sale in Ontario.
 Wikipedia simply defined tax sale as the forced sale of a real estate property by a government entity for unpaid taxes by the property owner.

-As a property owner, you're expected to pay what's due every year.
+Every property in Canada is subject to property tax, and as a property owner, you're expected to pay what's due every year.
 If you fail to pay this, the property will become "tax delinquent".
 This starts a path that may eventually lead to a tax sale.
-Properties that incur tax arrears of three years or more in Ontario get listed as tax sale.
+In Ontario, properties that incur three years' tax arrears are listed as tax sales.

 In 2018, the Windsor township listed a tax sale property.
 The listing came with a minimum tender amount of $24,144.09.
-By the time tax sale has been released, the assessed value of the property was approximately $85,500.00.
-A few weeks after the tax sale listing has been released, the property sold for $33,500.00 to the highest bidder of the tender.
-The successful purchaser had generated a revenue/capital gain of $52,000.00 in less than a month!
+By the time the tax sale had been released, the property's assessed value was approximately $85,500.00.
+A few weeks after the tax sale listing was released, the property sold for $33,500.00 to the highest bidder.
+The fortunate buyer had made a profit of $52,000 in less than a month.

 This insane profit margin will entice anyone.